WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

   * KW: This is not your highest priority... but I see how it blocks LC and SR so please do fit this in as needed
 * KW: Link to AIM - connect w SF
 * KW: Have a think about ethics application - connect w IKG
-* Performance review on Cezanne
+* Performance review on CezanneCon
   * KW: Likely for a meeting at the end of May ✔️

 ### Date: 31 March 2021